 Points to Ponder

-1. Jewish days start in the evening after sundown, unlike the international standard time which starts a new day after midnight, therefore it is improbable that Jesus was arrested the Passover night (15th Nisan), this would have broken the law of the Sabbath, considered a sacred day to the LORD (Exodus 20: 8ff; 2 Chronicles 2: 4; Nehemiah 13: 17ff; Luke 6: 1ff; Acts 1:12).
+1. The Jewish day starts with the night and ends with the day.
+The day starts in the evening after sundown, unlike the international standard time which starts a new day after midnight, therefore it is improbable that Jesus was arrested the Passover night (15th Nisan), this would have broken the law of the Sabbath, considered a sacred day to the LORD (Exodus 20: 8ff; 2 Chronicles 2: 4; Nehemiah 13: 17ff; Luke 6: 1ff; Acts 1:12).
 Many godly Jews still observe this holiday.